akeneo-labs/spreadsheet-parser/README.md

 Usage
 -----

-To extract data from a spreadsheet, use the following code:
+To extract data from an XLSX spreadsheet, use the following code:

     <?php